-The percentage of students achieving proficiency in math is 40-44% (which is higher than the Alabama state average of 29%).
+The percentage of students achieving proficiency in math is 30-34% (which is approximately equal to the Alabama state average of 30%).
 The percentage of students achieving proficiency in reading/language arts is 55-59% (which is higher than the Alabama state average of 47%).

 Minority enrollment is 16% of the student body (majority Hispanic), which is lower than the Alabama state average of 49% (majority Black).